Frequently Asked Questions

 Q: What is a Substorm notification?

 A substorm is a sudden burst of brightness and movement.
 These are the moments when the lights dance most intensely.
-Our alerts tell you the exact second this active phase begins so you'll never miss the aurora again.
+Hello Aurora alerts let you know the exact second this active phase begins so you'll never miss the aurora.

 Q: What are Photo Only alerts?